Flyr raises $10 million for AI that helps airlines predict fares

 Somewhat novelly, FusionRM doesn’t operate using fare classes.
 Instead, its dynamic pricing micro-adjusts by as little as a single cent at up to 200 different price points.
 Additionally, through a bespoke inventory component — Synthetic Inventory — it’s able to manage and orchestrate things like fare rules, as well as amenities like priority lane, food and beverages, Wi-Fi, and other products.

 Flyr counts four carrier clients among its customer base, including full-service carriers in the U.S., Southeast Asia, the Middle East, and Australia.
-It has also partnered with SAP to augment its Hybris ecommerce engine, and Mans expects the Flyr will serve 10 customers by the end of this year.
-Last year, Volvo announced that it would work in parallel with Flyr’s San Francisco teams to “accelerate” its application engineering, specifically its web services and data infrastructure.

-“Flyr is one of the most exciting startups in all of Silicon Valley,” said Volvo cofounder and CEO Armen Kocharyan in a previous statement, “Flyr is poised to single-handedly reinvent the way the global airline industry operates.
-We are proud to be able to partner with FLYR on this exciting journey.”

-Previous and existing Flyr backers include Peter Thiel, JetBlue Technology Ventures, AXA Strategic Investors, Plug and Play, Chasm Captial Management, Streamlined Ventures, Western Technology Investment (WTI), and Amadeus.
+Previous and existing Flyr backers include Peter Thiel, JetBlue Technology Ventures, AXA Strategic Investors, Plug and Play, Chasm Capital Management, Streamlined Ventures, Western Technology Investment (WTI), and Amadeus.